marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/embd-python/embd-python.md

    ![Lab 5 main screen](images/lab5-main.png " ")

-## Task 1: Import OML4Py and Supporting Libraries and Create Data Table
+## Task 1: Import OML4Py and supporting libraries and create data table

 Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.